CIN III/HSIL Cervical Intraepithelial Neoplasia III (severe) High-Grade Squamous Intraepithelial Lesions * * * * * * * * * * *

 The results of that June pap were not good.
 We used a Thin Prep test, and the result was CIN III/HSIL.
 They recommended I go for a Colposcopy and Biopsy.
 At that point I started doing my own research.
 I knew I didn't want Leep or Cryotherapy.
 I've been familiar with herbs and alternative therapies for a long time.
 So when I discovered Naturopathic Doctors had come up with a successful treatment for cervical dysplasia, I wanted to know more.

-For my naturopathic treatment, here are the expenses broken down:
+For my treatment, here are the expenses broken down:

 $175 - Initial visit/consultation